Zeitgeist Trilogy vs. Reality

 The film criticizes the market because it creates inequality, which is another straw-man argument because it is talking about inequality from unfairly acquired wealth.
 Whereas, any wealth differences in a free-market would be the result of voluntary transactions, and thus would be fair.
 It is the economy recommended by the film that is unfair because it is unfair to use coercion against the minority who are more productive and more innovative.
 Such an unfair collectivist society, ruled by experts, would be much like those societies under Stalin, Mao, Castro, Pol Pot, Kim Jong Il, or Hitler, which all produced rampant inequality and inefficiency, and which were all unfair … and … well … just mean.
 Centrally planned societies just creep me out.

 This film, which advocates collectivist government and regulation, again blames the free market for the effects of collectivist government and regulation when it states the common fallacy that in a free-market no pharmaceutical company has an incentive to cure a disease because it is more profitable to treat it.
-The self-evident reality is that the absence of a cure would create an irresistible opportunity to create new companies to produce a cure as a way to outcompete those companies that already have a treatment.
-The only reason this doesn’t happen is because collectivist governments create regulations, and the real purpose of regulations is to protect cronies from competition.
+The self-evident reality is that the absence of a cure would create an irresistible opportunity to create new companies to produce a cure as a way to out-compete those companies that only have a treatment.
+The only reason this doesn’t happen is because collectivist governments create regulations, which serve as barriers to entry, which protects cronies from competition, which is the real purpose of regulations.
 Zeitgeist gets it backwards again.

 How would the central planning experts know what people want?
 They would take a survey!!!